ptabasso2/oteljavalab/section05/README.md

 ```

-Previously we had to add a much more detailed block specifying `Resource`, `SpanExporter`, `BatchSpanProcessor`, and `TracerProvider`.
-You can observe that it is a lot simpler.
+Previously we had to add much more details in that block by specifying `Resource`, `SpanExporter`, `BatchSpanProcessor`, and `TracerProvider`.
+You can observe that it is now a lot simpler.

 Both use cases show different approaches to configuring and initializing the OpenTelemetry SDK within a Spring Boot application, each with its own set of advantages and considerations.